Geek teams on two continents write poverty-breaking apps for Kenya

 Hackathons are marathon brainstorming sessions where computer programmers get together to write software.

 The Nov.
-20-22 Poverty Hackathon will be the first international development-focused virtual hackathon - taking place on two continents simultaneously, the organisers say.
+20-22 <Br/eak> Poverty Hackathon will be the first international development-focused virtual hackathon - taking place on two continents simultaneously, the organizers say.

 "While it’s not common for hackathons to have virtual teams working together, we think it’s a core component of actually making impact," said Canadian Danielle Thé, who set up the charity Devs Without Borders in Toronto earlier this year.